Thursday, September 19, 2024

 Now that I understood the words, I became increasingly repulsed by the progression of the story.
 The man pining away.
 The woman leading him on.
 Getting married, only to have her eye straying to another man.
 She cheated.

 What's more, no one was applauding after any of the songs, possibly because we all felt a little confused by the protocol.
-At one point I just decided to applaud after what I thought was the correct song, and everyone followed suit (sometimes you just need to be that person who starts an applause) but a few songs later, the performer herself reprimanded us, "You are applauding at the wrong time.
+At one point I just decided to applaud after what I thought was the correct song, and everyone followed suit (sometimes you just need to be that person who starts an applause).
+But a few songs later, the performer herself reprimanded us, "You are applauding at the wrong time.
 Applaud after the _______ song."
 (I still don't remember what the numbers were.)

 No one applauded again for the rest of the show.